Burundi seeks new direction 1 year after president's death | DW | 17.06.2021

 When Ndayishimiye took power after Nkurunziza's sudden death, Burundi had become isolated.
 Relations with northern neighbor Rwanda were particularly tense, because Nkurunziza's government had blamed President Paul Kagame's government for instigating an attempted coup to overthrow Nkurunziza in 2015, when Burundi's leader decided to remain in power longer than his mandated two-term limit.

 Landlocked between the largely ungovernable eastern Democratic Republic of Congo (DRC) and regional power player Tanzania, Burundi may lack size and clout in the region.
-But its neighbors need it to be stable, said regional specialist and political analyst Goloba Mutebi.
+But its neighbors need it to be stable, said regional specialist and political analyst Frederick Golooba-Mutebi.

 "Almost with every episode of political instability, this usually spreads over into neighboring countries.
 Burundi generates a lot of refugees that tend to form armed groups to fight whoever is in power in Burundi.
 So in many ways they do drag their neighbors into their internal issues," he told DW.

-For Mutebi, Burundi's strategic importance lies in its "ability to export destabilization to its neighbors."
+For Golooba-Mutebi, Burundi's strategic importance lies in its "ability to export destabilization to its neighbors."

 Initially, Ndayishimiye seemed to maintain his predecessor's foreign policy to Rwanda.
 But the isolation from the East African Community (EAC) and the world began to take its toll, with aid programs drying up and Burundi's economy suffering.